 Malicious Prosecution: The Basics

-Generally, any malicious criminal proceeding that lacks probable cause -- regardless of whether the claimant was tried or even indicted -- may give rise to a malicious prosecution claim.
+Generally, any malicious criminal proceeding that lacks probable cause may give rise to a malicious prosecution claim.
+This includes criminal charges, regardless of whether the claimant was tried or even indicted.
 Even the malicious issuance of a search warrant without probable cause may trigger such a claim.

 The Elements of a Malicious Prosecution Claim